kiraoyd/tuberTrader/JOURNAL.md

 needed for searching the site for islands based on parameters.
 I'll start with just a route to search an island by name, and if I have time will add more to support extra specifications (name and turnips held for example).
 Most important: make sure I can execute the microservice.

+Decided to work with python's django server.
+Setup took WAY longer than I expected.
+I documented the journey in the readme for the new python microservice project called "searchService".
+The naming convention for my microservices files isn't the best, as I was learning as I built.
+I will go back and refactor that later to clean it up.
+Some issues I ran into: setting up the virtual environment correctly, getting django's dependecies established, and connecting to our tuber DB (getting django off of SQLite and onto postgres).
+I still don't think I'm handling dependencies for docker correctly yet, but I will get to that part eventually.